-AT&T buys Qualcomm spectrum to aid in their 4G expansionAlex Wagner - Deputy Managing Editor, News Desk
+AT&T buys Qualcomm spectrum to aid in their 4G expansionAlex Wagner - Editorial Director of News and Content

 AT&T is the only major carrier in the U.S. left without a 4G network in use, but they're definitely doing the work to get their LTE network going.
 After shutting down their FLO TV service earlier this year, Qualcomm just sold the spectrum that the service used to AT&T for a cool $1.925 billion.
 The spectrum purchased lies in the low 700MHz frequencies and covers more than 300 million people across the country.
 AT&T says it plans to use its new purchase to build out its 4G network later next year after the deal finally goes through.
 The full press release is available for your perusal down below.

 It's kind of a bummer that Verizon, Sprint, and T-Mobile all have their respective 4G networks live right now while AT&T won't be launching their's until the middle of next year, but it's nice to see them working to get the network better now.
 Considering how quickly their competitors are building out 4G, though, I hope AT&T is planning to really blow out their LTE launch in mid-2011.
 If they don't, their shiny new spectrum may not end up mattering all that much.

 AT&T Agrees To Acquire Wireless Spectrum From Qualcomm

 Spectrum to help AT&T continue to enhance the mobile broadband experience nationwide

 DALLAS and SAN DIEGO, Dec.
 20, 2010 /PRNewswire-FirstCall/ -- AT&T* and Qualcomm Incorporated announced today that AT&T has agreed to purchase spectrum licenses in the Lower 700 MHz frequency band from Qualcomm for $1.925 billion.
 The move will bolster AT&T's ability to provide an advanced 4G mobile broadband experience for its customers in the years ahead.